-Adobe, the Adobe logo, Acrobat, the Adobe PDF logo, Classroom in a Book, Creative Suite, Dreamweaver, Flash, Illustrator, InDesign, Lightroom, Photoshop, and PostScript are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+Adobe, the Adobe logo, Acrobat, the Adobe PDF logo, After Effects, Behance, Classroom in a Book, Creative Suite, Flash, Illustrator, InDesign, Lightroom, Photoshop, PostScript, and Premiere are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.

-Apple, Mac OS, Macintosh, QuickTime, and Safari are trademarks of Apple, registered in the U.S. and other countries.
-Microsoft, Windows, and Internet Explorer are either registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
-Autodesk, Google Earth, and all other trademarks are the property of their respective owners.
+Apple, Mac OS, Macintosh, and QuickTime are trademarks of Apple, registered in the U.S. and other countries.
+Microsoft, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
+All other trademarks are the property of their respective owners.